Pristiphora geniculata - Species not placed in a group

 Flight period: May to June and July to August

-Plant associations: Sorbus aucuparia and Aronia arbutifolia (mountain ash and red chokeberry)
+Plant associations: Sorbus species including Sorbus aucuparia, and also Aronia arbutifolia (mountain ash and red chokeberry)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London